Internet Threat Protection (ITP) Troubleshooting Guide

 Overview

-This guide provides admins with a general process to follow in order to identify and troubleshoot common Internet Threat Protection issues.
+This guide provides admins with a general procedure to follow in order to identify and troubleshoot common Internet Threat Protection issues.
 Use this doc to map symptoms to causes and apply resolutions before escalating to support.

 Pre-requisites